SongW-SW/CEB/README.md

 **[HugginFace Dataset Link]**: [CEB Dataset](https://huggingface.co/datasets/Song-SW/CEB)

 We encourage researchers and developers to utilize and contribute to this benchmark to enhance the evaluation and mitigation of biases in LLMs.

+## Running

+Execute the corresponding bash files in ./script